vsvishal/react-projects/React-notes.md

 ## 👨‍🚀 useEffect(fn, [dependencies]) - If anyting is changes in dependencies then run the Function.

-## 👨‍🚀 - If I need reference of anything then use the userRef() hook
+## 👨‍🚀 If I need reference of anything then use the userRef() hook

+## 👨‍🚀 Config driven UI - It means controlling your UI through data

+## 👨‍🚀 Whenever you loop the list alway add unique key={uniqui_id} to it, if you don't provide key e.g while looping array through map() then React will re-render all the components which is not good for optimization.
+So, adding key, React will re-render only changed thing.
+To allow React to uniquely identify the element always use key, so performance will be good.

+## 👨‍🚀 React doesn't recomment to use index as key, if you don't have any unique index then use index as key.